Everything to Put on Toast That's *Not* Avocado

 This article is part of our monthly issue "The Breakfast Issue," an all-you-can eat celebration of one of our favorite meals.
 All month long, we'll share tasty new recipes, fun ideas to entertain you at home, tips for better prep, and great starts for days to come!
-Check out this link to find an overview of all our weekly topics, stories, and recipes—and don't forget to follow us on Instagram for behind the scenes, extras, and more!
+Check out to find an overview of all our weekly topics, stories, and recipes—and don't forget to follow us on for behind the scenes, extras, and more!

 My morning hunger usually directs me to make toast.
 Usually, it’s with whatever is first in my line of sight when I enter the kitchen: jam, peanut butter (on stock because I was told it was a great lockdown hoard item), or my recent discovery, kaya (coconut jam).
 There are many times I still reach for an avocado, realizing that this toast-topper is far from a passing trend.
 “Avocado on toast may have passed into ubiquity now, but it is still a fine yet gentle start to a day”—see?
 Nigel Slater is always right.
 As he describes in his book Greenfeast, avocado is indeed a great jumping-off point from which to dive into the toast making sea.
 Whether you approach your toast as a minimalist or a maximalist much like its kin sandwich, toast is a true Lego-build opportunity!

 Let’s start this quest from the very beginning: the toast itself, the charred bread.
 I’m an unashamed lover of sandwich-loaf toast, or a good piece of sourdough (here in Berlin I buy my loaves from Albatross or Zeit für Brot) and freeze them in slices.
 I would love to include more bagels in my morning routine but for now, they’re not widely available in Berlin.